columnflow/columnflow/docs/user_guide/ml.md

 ## produces:
 By default, intermediate columns are not saved within the columnflow framework but are filtered out afterwards.
-If you want to prevent certain columns from being filtered out, you need to tell columnflow by writing them in the {py:meth}`~columnflow.ml.MLModel.produces`function.
+If you want to prevent certain columns from being filtered out, you need to tell columnflow.
-This is always done by writing an iterable containing the name of the producer as string.
+You can tell columnsflow, by return the names of all columns that should be preserved, as strings within an interable, in {py:meth}`~columnflow.ml.MLModel.produces`.
 More information can be found in the official documentation about [producers](building_blocks/producers).

 In the following example, I want to preserve the number of muons and electrons, we also want to preserve the output of the neural network.